The Publishers' Guide to Ad Revenue

 Programmatic Advertising Revenue

-That’s because programmatic advertising automated much of the digital advertising process, allowing publishers to sell impressions at scale through real-time bidding.
+Programmatic advertising has automated much of the digital advertising process, allowing publishers to sell impressions at scale through real-time bidding.
 Here’s the basic process:

-• Either the first acceptable bid (standard programmatic waterfall auction) or highest bid (header bidding auction) wins the impression.
+4. Either the first acceptable bid (standard programmatic waterfall auction) or the highest bid (header bidding auction) wins the impression.

 That all happens in a fraction of a second.
 Although players on both sides of the equation manually manipulate settings and auction rules, the rest is automated.
 Revenue flows through the programmatic system, losing small cuts to SSPs, DSPs, and advertising partners along the way until it reaches the publisher.